Society Rock: 2011: four-year-old season

 Society Rock started the 2011 season by finishing tenth in the Abernant Stakes and then second to Bated Breath in a five-runner race at Haydock Park.
 He then went so Royal Ascot for the Golden Jubilee Stakes again.
 Ridden again by Pat Cosgrave, who had been his jockey for every race since Royal Ascot the previous year, he started at 25/1.
-Again he was held up near the rear, coming though to challenge the leaders in the final furlong.
-He stayed on well to take the lead in the final 75 yards and went a to win by half a length from Monsieur Chevalier, with Star Witness in third place.
+Again he was held up near the rear, coming through to challenge the leaders in the final furlong.
+He stayed on well to take the lead in the final 75 yards and went on to win by half a length from Monsieur Chevalier, with Star Witness in third place.
 After Ascot, Society Rock finished second to Moonlight Cloud in the Prix Maurice de Gheest.
 He finished four lengths behind the winner, but the horses behind him included Dream Ahead and Zoffany.
 He then finished sixth behind Dream Ahead in the Haydock Sprint Cup, followed by two disappointing efforts in the British Champions Sprint Stakes and Hong Kong Sprint.